SQD1/RESTORE-DiT/README.md

     Download the original PASTIS-R dataset [here](https://zenodo.org/records/5735646).

-2. **Generate Cloud masks**
+2. **Generate cloud masks**

    The model is trained on cloud-free image time series with simulated masks.
 Cloud/shadow detection is necessary to remove cloudy images in each time series.
 [CloudSEN12](https://github.com/cloudsen12) is used for cloud/shadow detection.

-   Modify the data folder of PASTIS-R in `CloudDetection.py` to generate the real cloud masks of PASTIS-R dataset.
+   Modify the data folder of PASTIS-R in `CloudDetection.py` and generate the real cloud masks of PASTIS-R dataset.
 You may need to install necessary packages like segmentation_models_pytorch and geopandas to run `CloudDetection.py`.

 ## :speech_balloon: Training